AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ## Review

-By the end of this lab, you have:
+In this lab, you have completed the following tasks:

-- Created and configured an Azure ML workspace and compute cluster.
+- Created Azure ML Workspace
-- Uploaded and prepared a dataset using Clean Missing Data.
+- Uploaded Our Dataset
+- Preprocessed Our Data
-- Trained and scored a PCA-Based Anomaly Detection model.
+- Added Detection Models
-- Viewed and interpreted anomaly predictions.
+- Converted and View Results
+- Configured Pipeline Job Basics
-- Exported the output to Azure Blob Storage for permanent storage.
+- Saved our Data to Azure Blob

 ## You have successfully completed the lab